 Don’t berate yourself everytime you don’t achieve something but be sure to praise each other when you do something right.
 Negative motivation works less than you’d think and it wouldn’t get you closer to your partner for sure!

 Even if you fail once, don’t give up.
-Excuses are easy but effort is so darn sexy!
+Excuses are easy but an effort is so darn sexy!
 You’re doing this for each other so even if you fall off the wagon once or twice, don’t give up altogether!

 AWESOME NEWS!
 POPxo SHOP is now Open!
 Get 25% off on all the super fun mugs, phone covers, cushions, laptop sleeves, and more!
 Use coupon code POPXOFIRST.
 Online shopping for women never looked better!